 Though Tillman’s Pure Comedy has him stand as a sardonic preacher, he does offer a more candid outlook through his earlier material.
 Lovestruck melodies such as ‘I Love You Honeybear’ and ‘Real Love Baby’ nicely balance out his sharper criticism, whilst eternal anthem ‘Bored In The USA’ balancing the brooding edge between searing satire and baffling honesty.

-Though Pure Comedy takes a long hard look at the way in which we consume entertainment today, Father John Misty still manifest as a showman of class.
-Distilling all our inevitable flaws and the downfall of trusted institutions into a live set driven by musical dignity, Father John Misty captures the meticulous essence of the times in a meticulous way.
+Though Pure Comedy takes a long hard look at the way in which we consume entertainment today, Father John Misty still manifests as a showman of class.
+Distilling all our inevitable flaws and the downfall of trusted institutions into a live set driven by musical dignity, Father John Misty captures the essence of the times in a meticulous way.

 See our pictures from Father John Misty’s show here.